dotlang/language/doc/RFE.md

 ```
 we don't need it at language level.

-? - What are top examples of apps that must be written in dotLang?
-- app server
-- web server
-- database
-- jq
-...?

-? - Golang has two important features: subtyping by struct embedding and support for interface
+N - Golang has two important features: subtyping by struct embedding and support for interface
 nominal subtyping: types are sub only if explicitly specified
 structural subtyping: types are sub, only if they struct like that
 if we have a function that sorts a list of supertypes, can it also work on list of subtypes?